perymimon/react-anime-manager/README.md

 ● `itemState.dx` & `itemState.dy`, A Numbers, distance in `px` dom moved on an x-axis and y-axis. `useAnimeEffect` used `deltaStyle` to decide the way calculate this values.

-● `itemState.nextPhases`, A array, when next phases will hold up until current animation done they store here22222222222222
+● `itemState.nextPhases`, A array, when next phases will hold up until current animation done they store here